BcommeBois/oihana-php-files/README.md

 ## 🚀 Features

-- 📁 Cross-platform path and file utilities
+- 📁 Cross-platform path and file utilities — Normalize, join, and manipulate file paths with ease.
-- 🔐 File encryption and decryption with OpenSSL
+- 🔐 File encryption and decryption powered by OpenSSL.
-- 🗜️ Tar and compressed `.tar.gz` archive creation and extraction
+- 🗜️ Create, compress and extract archives (.tar and .tar.gz).
-- 📂 Recursive file discovery with filters and options
+- 📂 Recursive file discovery with advanced filters and options.
-- 🧪 Full unit test coverage
+- 🧪 Full unit test coverage ensuring reliability and maintainability.

+💡 Designed to be lightweight, testable, and compatible with any PHP 8.4+ project.

 ## 📦 Installation